Killing of Abdel Fattah al-Sharif: Reactions

 The shooting immediately drew widespread condemnation, including from the Israeli Defense Minister at that time, Moshe Ya'alon, and Israeli Prime Minister Benjamin Netanyahu, who called it a violation of the IDF's ethical code.
 Ya'alon said, "The incident is highly severe, and completely contrary to the IDF's values and its combat morals.
 We must not allow, even as our blood boils, such a loss of faculties and control.
 This incident will be dealt with in the strictest manner."
 Netanyahu also called criticism of the army over the shooting "outrageous".
 IDF Spokesperson Brigadier General Moti Almoz said it was "a very severe incident.
 This is not the IDF culture or the Jewish people's culture."
 The controversy turned into a bitter political debate, splitting Israel's right-wing government and inspiring demonstrations in Ramle and Beit Shemesh in support Azaria, whose identity had yet to be made public.
 Azaria has also attracted widespread support on Israeli social media, with more than 13,000 people joining Facebook support groups and another 50,000 signing a petition backing his actions.
-Supporters of the soldier posted a video online of the moments before the shooting, which they say shows supports the soldier's claim that he feared the assailant may have had an explosive device.
+Supporters of the soldier posted a video online of the moments before the shooting, which they say was evidence the soldier was justified to fear the assailant may have had an explosive device.
 The two most prominent figures who have given vocal support to Azaria and his family have been the right-wing Israeli education minister, Naftali Bennett, whose "The Jewish Home" party organized the demonstration in the city of Ramle, and the former Minister of Foreign Affairs, Avigdor Lieberman.
 Israeli lawmakers from the center-left reacted harshly, warning of the dangers of moral decline and of loose rules of engagement in the military.

 On 31 March 2016, Palestinian President Mahmoud Abbas commented on the killing in an interview with Ilana Dayan sent on Israeli TV: "This is inhumane, to shoot a living man.
 I don't want to blame the entire Israeli people.
 I know, the Israelis are human beings.
 They are humane.
 But unfortunately, we read the responses and the protests in Israel against putting the soldier on trial, against arresting him.
 Such statements are disturbing and frustrate us a great deal."
 On the same date, Netanyahu spoke with Azaria's father, stating that he understood his distress as he himself was a father of a soldier.
 He also reassured him that the difficult situations faced by soldiers confronting terrorists would be taken into account and that the system would be fair to his son.